 https://plcnh.org/wp-content/uploads/2019/09/Gregg-Homestead-Trail-Tuthill.pdf

 About Tuthill's Woodland PreserveMyHikes is an indie web platform aimed to make exploring public trails easier for everyone.
-The site has no investors and is owned and operated by one person, Dave Miller / Admin.
-As the main contributor and doer-of-all-things for MyHikes, I share my experiences from hikes and backpacking trips on MyHikes for fun on a volunteer basis and I believe that public trail information should be available to everyone.
+The site has no investors and is owned and operated by one person, Dave Miller (Founder & Admin).
+As the Founder, main contributor, and doer-of-all-things for MyHikes, I share my trips with over-detailed write-ups for fun on a volunteer basis and I believe that public trail information should be available to everyone.